 The success of our pupils relies heavily on the strong links between school staff, governors, pupils, parents/carers and other professionals.
 We continually develop our practice to improve outcomes for our pupils and welcome suggestions from these groups to enhance our provision.

 If you would like to make any comments or compliments on our procedures and policies please contact Mrs Joanna O'Neill (SENCO) or Mrs Head (Headteacher) via the school office on 01473 741305.
 Similarly, if you wish to raise concerns about your child with SEN please do not hesitate to contact us using the same information above or speak to their class teacher directly.
+If you wish to make a formal complaint please refer to our complaints policy.
+We endeavour to work together and believe in building a strong parental school relationship so we encourage you to firstly speak to Mrs Head (Head teacher), Ali Cuckow (FSW), Mrs O'Neill (SENCO) or alternatively a member of senior management.

 Click here for more information.